 You may not need another dressing, but if you do, your midwife will remove it when they visit you at home.

-Once your dressing has been removed, keep your wound clean using plain water.
+Once your dressing is off, clean your wound every day using plain water.
 Avoid using soap and pat the area dry gently with a soft towel, rather than rubbing.

 You may find it more comfortable to wear loose clothes and cotton pants that sit above your wound.

 Your wound is closed with either stitches or clips.
-Some women have stitches that dissolve once the wound has healed.
-Otherwise, your midwife will remove the stitches or clips when they visit you at home, about five to seven days after your c-section.
+You may have stitches that dissolve once the wound has healed.
+Otherwise, your midwife will remove the stitches or clips when they visit you at home, about 5–7 days after your c-section.

 Getting up and moving around